JuanIsturiz/images/README.md

 ### Description

-A social media like web application where people can share their own images but also like and follow and discover other creators. `images` was made with next13 (server actions), clerk, mongoDB tailwindcss and shadcn/ui.
+A social media like web application where people can share their own images but also like and follow and discover other creators. `images` was made with next.js 13 (server actions), clerk, mongoDB, tailwindcss and shadcn/ui.

 ### Setup